Helena Ricketts is a freelance writer currently living in Indiana.

 Indiana is not as boring as some people may think when it comes to haunted places and spaces.
 We do have our fair share of ghost stories, tragedies, and unexplained events.
 From small bridges on rarely traveled country roads to houses and places in the heart of the downtown capitol of Indianapolis, the state can and does deliver when it comes to rumors and witnesses of hauntings and unexplained events.

 Indiana has quite a rich and interesting history that many people do not know.
 It is the 19th state, acquiring statehood in December of 1816.
-The first European Explorer to set foot on Indiana soil was Rene' Robert Cavelier, Sieur de La Salle all the way back in 1679.
-This led to Indiana's first established trading post in 1715 and things just took off from there.
-Indiana's history goes back further than a lot of people think in a time that was rough and tragic to say the least.
+The first European explorer to set foot on Indiana soil was René-Robert Cavelier, Sieur de La Salle, all the way back in 1679.
+This led to Indiana's first established trading post in 1715, and things just took off from there.
+Indiana's history goes back further than a lot of people think in a time that was rough and tragic, to say the least.
 Bad events can lead to some incredibly scary haunts.

-Central State Hospital in Indianapolis, Indiana
+1. Central State Hospital in Indianapolis, Indiana

 In November of 1848, the doors were officially opened at the Indiana Hospital for the Insane, later renamed Central State Hospital.
-This 160 acre campus sits on the west side of the City of Indianapolis on the outskirts of the old downtown city limits.
-The hospital was officially closed in 1994 and the property was sold by the State of Indiana to the City of Indianapolis in 2003.
+This 160-acre campus sits on the west side of the City of Indianapolis on the outskirts of the old downtown city limits.
+The hospital was officially closed in 1994, and the property was sold by the State of Indiana to the City of Indianapolis in 2003.

 The rumors of haunted buildings and areas at Central State Hospital should come as no surprise when you look at the history of the place and common treatment practices in the mental health field during the time the hospital was open and operating.
-The mentally ill in times past were viewed and treated quite a bit differently in the 1800's and early 1900s than they are today.
+The mentally ill in times past were viewed and treated quite a bit differently in the 1800s and early 1900s than they are today.

-On the northwest area of the property there is a cemetery that contains unmarked graves of former patients of the facility.
-The first burial is recorded to have been done in 1855 and the latest of the estimated 4,000 graves there is recorded as being performed in 1947.
+On the northwest area of the property, there is a cemetery that contains unmarked graves of former patients of the facility.
+The first burial is recorded to have been done in 1855, and the latest of the estimated 4,000 graves there is recorded as being performed in 1947.
 The records of who is buried at the site are sketchy and incomplete.
-No one has a concrete, exact number of how many people are actually buried in the cemetery or in other places around the hospital campus.
+No one has a concrete, exact number of how many people are actually buried in the cemetery or other places around the hospital campus.

 The majority of the property is currently in limbo.
-There are plans for development but nothing has happened recently with those plans.
-Currently the Indiana Medical History Museum is located on the property in the former Pathology Building.
-Tours are available and you can see things like the original autopsy room and brain samples that were taken from former patients at the time of their death.
+There are plans for development, but nothing has happened recently with those plans.
+Currently, the Indiana Medical History Museum is located on the property in the former pathology building.
+Tours are available, and you can see things like the original autopsy room and brain samples that were taken from former patients at the time of their death.

 Reports of experiences have included seeing people walking around in different areas of the property wearing hospital gowns and robes from different time periods.
-Painful, billowing, blood curdling screams can be heard coming from some areas, occasionally from the tunnels that run underneath a lot of the current and torn down buildings.
+Painful, billowing, blood-curdling screams can be heard coming from some areas, occasionally from the tunnels that run underneath a lot of the current and torn-down buildings.
 People have reported an uneasy feeling of being watched.
 Doors open and close when there is no one there to open or close them.
 The experiences that people have had over the years at Central State Hospital can be described as disturbing and common for anyone who visits the property.

 I had a personal experience on the property years ago.
 I was working with a non-profit group that was going to be using a few of the old homes where doctors and nurses were allowed to stay.
 These homes were built sometime in the late 1960s to 1970s on the outskirt of the property.
 They were in extremely bad shape, some even having areas where the roof had caved in from neglect.
 My job during the visit was to go in and photograph the inside of the homes so we could have photos of what the houses looked like before being renovated.

 There was a heaviness to the air in that seventh house that I couldn't explain and that I had never felt before or since.
-Every time I walked into a bedroom to take a photo, that I couldn't take anyway because the camera didn't work, I could literally feel anger inside those rooms.
+Every time I walked into a bedroom to take a photo that I couldn't take anyway because the camera didn't work, I could literally feel anger inside those rooms.
 I didn't stay in that house for very long because it was obvious that something, or someone, didn't like me being in there.
 Especially the bedrooms.

-The renovations went forward as planned and I was at the site quite a few times taking photos as they went.
+The renovations went forward as planned, and I was at the site quite a few times, taking photos as they went.
 I never stepped foot into that seventh house again.
 The feeling that it gave me just made me way too uneasy to attempt it.

-The Historic Hannah House in Indianapolis, Indiana
+2. The Historic Hannah House in Indianapolis, Indiana

-The Hannah House was built in 1858 just south of what was then the city limits of Indianapolis, Indiana by Alexander Moore Hannah.
+The Hannah House was built in 1858, just south of what was then the city limits of Indianapolis, Indiana, by Alexander Moore Hannah.
 Hannah was an abolitionist, believing that slavery was wrong and should not be part of American life.
 He secretly allowed the basement of his home to be used as a station for the Underground Railroad.

 Mr. and Mrs. Hannah never had any children that survived.
-Mrs. Hannah gave birth to one stillborn child who is buried beside them in Crown Hill Cemetery in Indianapolis.
-When Mr. Hannah passed away in 1895, the family members that inherited the home sold it to Roman Oehler and his decedents still own the house today.
+Mrs. Hannah gave birth to one stillborn child, who is buried beside them in Crown Hill Cemetery in Indianapolis.
+When Mr. Hannah passed away in 1895, the family members that inherited the home sold it to Roman Oehler, and his decedents still own the house today.